<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 HSA accounts come with a triple tax advantage.
 HSA contributions are made with pre-tax dollars, which means that employees get an immediate tax benefit.
 For instance, an HSA contribution of $3,000 would reduce the taxable income by $97,000 from $100,000.
 Furthermore, capital gains and dividends are not taxed on investment income that is deposited into an HSA, where it can also grow tax-free.

 HSAs are underused but they offer many advantages to International Paper employees as they get close to retirement age.
-According to the Employee Benefit Research Institute, the average HSA balance was $3,902 as of the end of 2021 and only 13% of accounts had a balance greater than $10,000.
+According to the Employee Benefit Research Institute's most recent HSA Database research, the average HSA balance was $4,747, though only a small fraction of accounts had a balance greater than $10,000.
 Interestingly, Devenir Research found that only 7% of active HSAs were invested in mutual funds or similar products.
 This means that HSAs are mainly used to cover health care costs and not for saving and investing for the future.

 One of the aspects of HSAs that are usually not well addressed but are quite relevant to the near retirees is the use of the employer contributions.
 The International Paper employees who are mostly within the pre-retirement age should know that many of these companies match HSAs contributions, just as they do with 401(k).
 This means that the employer may contribute a certain percentage for every dollar that an employee may contribute to an HSA and this means that the employee is able to build up his or her retirement health fund twice without having to contribute anymore money.
 However, by matching contributions, the value of the HSA can be greatly increased, thereby providing a better financial safety net for healthcare expenses in retirement.
-A survey conducted by the Kaiser Family Foundation in 2022 found that 56% of large employers offer some form of HSA contribution from the employer.
+According to the KFF 2025 Employer Health Benefits Survey, a substantial share of large employers offer some form of HSA contribution, helping employees build a dedicated healthcare fund for retirement.

 Conclusion